On compactness conformally compact Einstein manifolds and uniqueness of Graham-Lee metrics, III: Preliminaries

-Our main results in this subsection concern the injectivity radius estimates for manifolds with boundary.
-For our purpose we may always assume that the geometry of the boundary is compact in Cheeger-Gromov sense.
-The following Lemma will be established as a consequence of \cite[Theorem 3.1]{AKKLT}, which was mentioned as Lemma \ref{AKKLT}.
+The last topic in this subsection concerns the injectivity radius estimates for manifolds with boundary.
+For our purpose we may always assume that the geometry of the boundary is compact in the Cheeger-Gromov sense.